ricmclaughlin/ricmclaughlin.github.com/_posts/2016-10-05-aws-elastic-block-store.md

 ## Encryption

 EBS Volumes are only encryptable at creation and can't be un-encrypted by any means.

+## Backup Strategies

+EBS does not backup automatically and degrade EC2 performance.
+Backups are incremental.

 Encrypted volumes are snap-shotted encrypted automatically - and are restored encrypted.
 Unencrypted snapshots can be encrypted during copy using the any key you specify.

-## Backup Strategies

 There are several situations to be fimiliar with:

-- Restoring by mounting volumes
+- Restoring by mounting volumes the copying files to the volume then backing it up

 - Backup using Snapshots (which are object level storage and incremental backups...)

-- Application-consistent snapshots are super challenging because they include memory, in-process transations and the data on disk

 - AMI "pre-baking" reduces the instance spin-up time and can also serve as a backup strategy

-Hot backups are a big case of backup... you can:
+- Application-consistent snapshots are super challenging because they include memory, in-process transations and the data on disk.
+LVM is a great tool to use here and LVM is also a good choice for RAID Volume Snapshots.
+The steps to do this sort of "hot backups" are:

-- first pausing I/O using xfs_freeze or fsfreeze (ext based filesystems)
+1. first pausing I/O using xfs_freeze or fsfreeze (ext based filesystems)

-- unmount, snapshot and remount
+1. unmount, snapshot and remount

-- Use a Logical Volume Manager & backup the LVM snapshots inside the EBS snapshot... then delete the LVM snapshot
+1. Use a Logical Volume Manager & backup the LVM snapshots inside the EBS snapshot... then delete the LVM snapshot

-- LVM is also a good choice for RAID Volume Snapshots

 ### Restoration